kylezeeuwen/ds-stackoverflow2020-analysis/docs/project_rubric.md

 # Feedback Round 1

-* (    ) more markdown documentation in the notebooks
+* (DONE) more markdown documentation in the notebooks
-* (    ) Notebook 4 more docs make more clear
+* (DONE) Notebook 4 more docs make more clear
-* (    ) notebook markdown - Business Context of the analysis
+* (DONE) notebook markdown - Business Context of the analysis
-* (    ) List of questions you are trying to answer with the analysis
+* (DONE) List of questions you are trying to answer with the analysis
-* (    ) Some missing DOCSTRING - specifically compute_multiple_choice_response_stats
+* (DONE) Some missing DOCSTRING - specifically compute_multiple_choice_response_stats
-* (    ) Segment code into CRISP-DM.
+* (DONE) Segment code into CRISP-DM.
 Resource : https://michael-fuchs-python.netlify.app/2020/08/21/the-data-science-process-crisp-dm/

 ```markdown
         Identify the segments that are applicable to the analysis and segment your codes